-Instead, the entity shall recognise the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings or other component of equity, as appropriate, at the date of initial application.
+Instead, the entity shall recognise the cumulative effect of initially applying the amendments as an adjustments to the opening balance of retained earnings or other component of equity, as appropriate, at the date of initial application.

-IFRS 1 First-time Adoption of International Financial Reporting Standards to measure cumulative translation differences for all foreign operations at the carrying amount that would be included in the parent's consolidated financial statements, based on the parent's date of transition to IFRS Standards, if no adjustments were made for consolidation procedures and for the effects of the business combination in which the parent acquired the subsidiary.
+IFRS 1 First time adoption of International Financial Reporting Standards

+The amendment provides additional relief to a subsidiary which become a first-time adopter later than its parent in respect of accounting for cumulative translation differences.
+As a result of the amendment, a subsidiary that uses the exemption in IFRS 1:D16(a) can now also elect to measure cumulative translation differences for all foreign operations at the carrying amount that would be included in the parent's consolidated financial statements, based on the parent's date of transition to IFRS standards, if no adjustments were made for consolidation procedures and for the effects of the business combination in which the parent acquired the subsidiary.
 A similar election is available to an associate or joint venture that uses the exemption in IFRS 1:D16(a)